-The Fundación Jesús Serra has organised the 2nd edition of the Fundación Jesús Serra Research Award with the aim of promoting, highlighting and disseminating excellence research conducted in Spain on eating habits, nutrition and health, thus acknowledging the scientists' dedication and the progress achieved in said fields.
+The Fundación Jesús Serra has called the 2nd edition of the Fundación Jesús Serra Research Awards.
+This awards aims to promote, highlight and disseminate research of excellence conducted in Spain on diet, nutrition and health, thus acknowledging the dedication of scientists and the progress achieved in these fields.

-Applications must be completed and submitted between 3 December 2018 and 28 February 2019, both inclusive.
+Applications must be completed and submitted between 3 December 2018 and 28 February 2019, inclusive.

 Dr. Guadalupe Sabio Buzo